laobubu/HyperMD/README.md

  - [Buy me a Coffee](https://laobubu.net/donate.html)
  - Spread HyperMD to the world!

 -------------------------------------------------------
 [CodeMirror]: https://codemirror.net/   A powerful text editor for the browser.
-[RequireJS]:  http://requirejs.org/   An JavaScript AMD module loader.
+[RequireJS]:  http://requirejs.org/   A JavaScript AMD module loader.
 [MathJax]:  https://www.mathjax.org/  A JavaScript display engine for mathematics.
 [laobubu]:  https://laobubu.net/  The author of HyperMD.
-[HyperMD-Doc]:  https://laobubu.net/hypermd/docs  The HyperMD Documentation.
 [^1]: Ctrl+Click works too, but will jump to the footnote if exists.
 [^2]: Languages as many as CodeMirror supports.
-[^3]: If the theme is not designed for HyperMD, some features will not be present.
+[^3]: If the theme is not designed for HyperMD, some features might not be present.